 The best way to achieve that 2-3 gram sodium sweet spot is to adopt a high vibrational, anti-inflammatory diet, like my PAMM (Pan-Asian-Modified-Mediterranean) Diet.
 You won’t find processed foods in this diet… just lots of fresh, colorful vegetables, fruits and legumes (beans, chickpeas, lentils, and peas), some quality proteins like organic chicken or Wild Alaskan salmon, and plenty of healthy fats like olive oil, avocado and (unsalted) nuts.
 Adding spices, pepper, and a little natural salt over them can enhance and enliven their flavor in a way that will leave you wondering, how could healthy food taste so delicious?

 I’m passionate about healthy eating and want you to enjoy healthy eating too.
 That’s why I recently developed my signature line of high vibrational seasonings, and am offering them at Vervana.com.
-My salt blend is a trio of different types of salts from around the world, including Himalayan salt, Australian salt, and French sel gris – try it (in moderation) and I guarantee, your taste buds and heart won’t regret it!
+My salt blend is a trio of different types of salts from around the world, including Himalayan salt, Pacific sea salt, and French sel gris – try it (in moderation) and I guarantee, your taste buds and heart won’t regret it!

 - Wikipedia.
 Bioelectromagnetics.

 - American Heart Association.
 Shaking the Salt Habit to Lower High Blood Pressure.
 Dec 13, 2016.